 In general, Nordic vocational educational programmes that correspond to Norwegian vocational educational programmes are equivalent.
 If you have a corresponding Nordic vocational education, there is generally no need for special recognition in Norway in order to practice the profession.
 However, remember that certain professions have regulations on recognition.

 If you want to work in Norway with a vocational education from another Nordic country, you should contact the employer directly and apply for a job.
 The employer is free to assess whether you have the necessary skills.
-If the employer does not know what your education corresponds to in Norway, or you discover that you are lacking skills, you can contact NOKUT, which is the Norwegian Agency for Quality Assurance in Education.
+If the employer does not know what your education corresponds to in Norway, or you discover that you are lacking skills, you can contact the Norwegian Directorate for Higher Education and Skills (Direktoratet for høyere utdanning og kompetanse).

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.